 Login

-Natural hazard damage can quickly amount to thousands of francs.
+Damages due to natural hazards can quickly amount to many thousands of francs.
 However, insurance does cover natural hazard events.
 Comparis explains.

 Magdalena Soll Foto